Preparing for Your Surgery

-The South Texas Spine and Surgical Hospital, Nation Surgical Hospital, INC., in association with local physicians, has partnered together to establish this facility.
+The South Texas Spine and Surgical Hospital, Surgery Partners, in association with local physicians, has partnered together to establish this facility.
 It is the mission of this hospital and it’s physician partners to provide the highest quality of treatment in a safe and caring environment.
 This commitment is passed on to you through your specialized and skilled staff, all of who are dedicated to your care.

 As a recipient of Federal financial assistance, The South Texas Spine and Surgical Hospital does not exclude, deny benefits to, or otherwise discriminate against any person on the ground of race, color, or national origin, or on the basis of disability or age in admission to, participation in, or receipt of the services and benefits of any of it’s programs and activates or in employment therein, whether carried out by The South Texas Spine and Surgical Hospital directly or through a contractor or any other entity with whom The South Texas Spine and Surgical Hospital arranges to carry out its programs and activities.

 This statement is in accordance with the provisions of Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and Regulations of the U.S. Department of Health and Human Services issued pursuant to the Acts, Title 45 Code of Federal Regulations part 80, 84 and 91.(Other Federal Laws and Regulations provide similar protection against discrimination on grounds of sex and creed.